Leave a legacy of creativity with a planned gift

 Charitable Lead Trust

 A charitable lead trust is essentially the opposite of a charitable remainder trust.
-A charitable lead trust pays either a fixed amount or a percentage of the trust assets to Young Audiences during the term of the trust, with the remainder of the trust returning to the donor or passing to the donor's beneficiaries (typically, children or grandchildren) at the end of the term.
+A charitable lead trust pays either a fixed amount or a percentage of the trust assets to Arts for Learning Northwest during the term of the trust, with the remainder of the trust returning to the donor or passing to the donor's beneficiaries (typically, children or grandchildren) at the end of the term.
 The tax benefits of creating a charitable lead trust vary depending upon the type of trust created. most charitable lead trusts of which the donor's family members are the remainder beneficiaries generate a gift or estate tax charitable deduction for the charity's income interest, and, therefore, reduce the gift or estate tax on property that will eventually pass to those heirs.

-Young Audiences, in appropriate circumstances and upon request, will act as Trustee of charitable lead trusts of which it is the charitable beneficiary.
+Arts for Learning Northwest, in appropriate circumstances and upon request, will act as Trustee of charitable lead trusts of which it is the charitable beneficiary.

 Are you ready to leave a legacy of creativity?